If a picture is worth a thousand words, what is a video worth? In this experiment, we put it to the test.

 Both ads prompted users to sign up for a marketing handbook.
-We sent leads to this landing page: videolab.social.
+We sent leads to this landing page: videolab.social (no longer live).

 Little did these subscribers know that they were part of a marketing experiment that would influence the content they subscribed to.
 Very meta.
 Trust us, the results were worth it.